Artículos

 @runologyproject

-We were clear that it was something we would do with or without extra support, but in just over two weeks, we had a name for the project, two sponsors, and tickets bought for the first race.
-As Sole says, "When the desire, the disposition, and the idea are there, things really work out well and quickly."
+"We were clear that it was something we would do with or without extra support, but in just over two weeks, we had a name for the project, two sponsors, and tickets purchased for the first race.
+As Sole says: 'When the desire, the disposition, and the idea are there, things really work out well and quickly.'"

-In the geopaleontological park La Cumbre Baguales, we went in search of marine fossils.
-The only company we had that day was the guanacos that were marking our path.
-They are the owners of the place, as the baguales (wild horses) are more difficult to spot.
+In the geopaleontological park La Cumbre Baguales, we searched for marine fossils.
+The only company we had that day was the guanacos that were showing us the way.
+They are the owners of the place, as the wild horses are more difficult to spot.
 We stayed at the beautiful Tierra Patagonia that night.
-And for the rest of the days, despite being at the entrance to Torres del Paine National Park, why run on the trails everyone goes to, when we could do it on others that are less known?
-We did three more remote routes in the area and stayed the other two nights at Patagonia Camp, where an afternoon of kayaking would be the perfect way to return to Santiago with a perfect trip.
+And the rest of the days, despite being at the entrance of Torres del Paine National Park, why run on the trails that everyone goes to, when we could do it on others that are less known?
+We did three more remote routes in the area, and stayed the other two nights at Patagonia Camp, where an afternoon of kayaking would be the perfect way to return to Santiago with a complete trip.

 Crossing Borders